cstamper6/C-Solver/README.md

 # cToolbox
-A variety of programs written in C that accomplish specific tasks.
+A variety of programs written in C that accomplish specific mathematic and analytical tasks.

 COMP 411 - Computer Organization - Spring 2019